Desailly hopes Marseille suspension is not the end for Evra

 Former France international Marcel Desailly hopes Patrice Evra's indiscretion does not see his compatriot's career end in disgrace.

-Marseille left-back Evra became the first player to be sent off before kick-off in a Europa League match on Thursday when he appeared to aim a kick at the head of one of his own club's fans prior to their match against Vitoria Guimaraes.
+Marseille left-back Evra became the first player to be sent off before kick-off in a Europa League match on Thursday when he kicked one of his own club's fans prior to their match against Vitoria Guimaraes.

 During Marseille's 5-0 thrashing of Caen on Sunday, fans held up a banner featuring the words "Evra get out!" while the defender responded on Instagram thanking the "real" supporters for their backing.